sogladev/mod-deathroll-aio/.github/README.md

 enableDB: enable database persistence, if removeGoldAtStart is enabled, on restart will refund games that were still in progress customize strings
-allowToTheDeath: enable/hide skull button
+allowToTheDeath: enable/hide skull button set timeouts: how much time is allowed between rolls

 ## Tested with
 AzerothCore
 ElunaTrinityWotlk

 ## How to play:
-`.dr` to open the window
+- `.dr` to open the window
-`.dra` to accept a challenge
+- `.dra` to accept a challenge
-`.drd` to decline a challenge, challenge can automatically timeout and decline
+- `.drd` to decline a challenge, challenge can automatically timeout and decline

 Target another player and click "Challenge" or the "Skull".
 Skull will do "Challenge" and kill the losing player